metrumresearchgroup/bbr/README.md

 [![codecov](https://codecov.io/gh/metrumresearchgroup/bbr/branch/main/graph/badge.svg)](https://codecov.io/gh/metrumresearchgroup/bbr)
 <!-- badges: end -->

-`bbr` is intended to help scientists manage the entire modeling workflow from within R. Users can submit models, consume outputs and diagnostics, and iterate on models.
-Furthermore, workflow tools–like simple tagging of models and model inheritance trees–make reproducibility and external review much more streamlined.
+`bbr` helps manage the entire modeling workflow from within R. Users can submit models, consume outputs and diagnostics, and iterate on models.
+Furthermore, workflow tools—such as simple tagging of models and model inheritance trees—make reproducibility and external review more streamlined.

 `bbr` is an R interface for running `bbi`.
 Together they provide a solution for managing projects involving modeling and simulation with a